java-operator-sdk/jenvtest/README.md

 ### Fabric8 Kubernetes Client Support

-There is a dedicated support for [Fabric8 Kubernetes Client](https://github.com/fabric8io/kubernetes-client).
+There is dedicated support for [Fabric8 Kubernetes Client](https://github.com/fabric8io/kubernetes-client).

 Using dependency: